hundredplans/obsidian/learning-linux/co-vm-ne/docker/docker-index.md

 ### Networking Options
 - -P -> Set the container on a random port
 - -p -> server-port:exposed-port
+- --net network-name -> Specify network name

 ## How to list all Docker Containers?
 - __COMMAND__ -> docker ps (only shows running containers)
 - __COMMAND__ -> docker ps -a (includes past containers)

-## How to list all Dockert Images?
+## How to list all Docker Images?
 - __COMMAND__ -> docker images

 ## How to delete a Container?